sparklemotion/csspool/README.txt

 == Description

 CSSpool (pronounced "cesspool") is a SAC parser for parsing CSS.
 The parser calls methods on a document handler depending on what it has found.
+CSSPool currently only supports CSS 2.1.

 == Dependencies